coveooss/tgf/README.md

 ## Configuration

-TGF looks for a file named .tgf.config in the current working folder (and recursively in any parent folders) to get its parameters.
+TGF looks for a file named .tgf.config or tgf.user.config in the current working folder (and recursively in any parent folders) to get its parameters.
 If some parameters are missing, it tries to find the remaining configuration through the [AWS parameter store](https://aws.amazon.com/ec2/systems-manager/parameter-store/) under `/default/tgf` using your current [AWS CLI configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) if any.

 Your configuration file could be expressed in any of the [YAML](http://www.yaml.org/start.html), [JSON](http://www.json.org/) or [Terraform HCL](https://www.terraform.io/docs/configuration/syntax.html) declarative language.